-Verification Requirements for Individual Items Item to Be Verified 3 rd party verification Hand-carried verification General Eligibility Items Social Security Number Letter from Social Security, electronic reports Social Security card Adult Status of the Head of Household Valid driver's license, identification card issued by a government agency, or and birth certificate Citizenship N/A Signed Section 214 Declaration, and voter's registration card, birth certificate, etc. Eligible immigration statues INS SAVE confirmation # INS card Disability EIV receipt of SSI, Verification Form from medical professional Proof of SSI or Social Security disability payments Full time student status (if Verification Form or letter from school For high school and/or college
+Verification Requirements for Individual Items Item to Be Verified 3 rd party verification Hand-carried verification General Eligibility Items Social Security Number Letter from Social Security, electronic reports Social Security card Adult Status of the Head of Household Valid driver's license, identification card issued by a government agency, or and birth certificate Citizenship N/A Signed Section 214 Declaration, and voter's registration card, birth certificate, etc. Eligible immigration statues INS SAVE confirmation # INS card Disability EIV receipt of SSI, Verification Form from medical professional Proof of SSI or Social Security disability payments

-Verification Requirements for Individual Items Item to Be Verified 3 rd party verification Hand-carried verification >18) students, any document evidencing FT enrollment Need for a live-in aide Verification form or letter from medical professional or other professional knowledgeable of condition N/A Child care costs Verification form or letter from care provider Bills and receipts Disability assistance expenses Verification forms or letter from suppliers, care givers, etc. Bills and records of payment Medical expenses Verification forms or letters from providers, prescription record from pharmacy, medical professional's letter stating assistance or a companion animal is needed Bills, receipts, records of payment, dates of trips, mileage log, receipts for fares and tolls Medicare Discount Card A card with the words "Medicare Approved" on it Medicare Discount Benefit Individual receipts if the prediscount cost is included; a comparison of receipts before and after the application of the discount; other information provided by the pharmacy supplying the prescription; or if nothing else is available, an imputed value of \$48.17 per prescription.
+Verification Requirements for Individual Items Item to Be Verified 3 rd party verification Hand-carried verification Full time student status (if >18) Verification Form or letter from school For high school and/or college students, any document evidencing FT enrollment Need for a live-in aide Verification form or letter from medical professional or other professional knowledgeable of condition N/A Child care Childcare costs Verification form or letter from care provider Bills and receipts Disability assistance expenses Verification forms or letter from suppliers, care givers, etc. Bills and records of payment Medical expensesHealth and medical care expenses Verification forms or letters from providers, prescription record from pharmacy, medical professional's letter stating assistance assistance, or a companion animal is needed Bills, receipts, records of payment, dates of trips, mileage log, receipts for fares and tolls Medicare Discount Card A card with the words "Medicare Approved" on it Medicare Discount Benefit Individual receipts if the pre- discount cost is included; a comparison of receipts before and after the application of the discount; other information provided by the pharmacy supplying the prescription; or if nothing else is available, an imputed value of \$48.17 per prescription.